Leaders.com

 • What information is absolutely essential for them to follow the SOP correctly?

 Defining the audience in this way will help you craft the SOP, keeping things simple and efficient.
 From there, determine what type of format would be most effective based on the types listed above.
 Will visuals aid in completing the work?
 A video format might be best.
 Is a step-by-step format the most straightforward way to follow the SOP?
 If so, that format may be the perfect option.
-After determining the format, you can begin writing the SOP.
+After determining the format, you can begin writing the standard operating procedure.

 4. Focus on the Core Areas That Need SOPs